Labor-Based Grading Resources

 - "Stories About Grading Contracts, or How Do I Like Through the Violence I’ve Done?"
 (2020)

-- Labor-Based Grading Contracts: Building Equity and Inclusion in the Compassionate Writing Classroom (2019), particularly chapter 4 (what the practice looks like in my courses) and chapter 6 (detailed Q&A)
+- Labor-Based Grading Contracts: Building Equity and Inclusion in the Compassionate Writing Classroom, 2nd edition (2022), particularly chapter 4 (what the practice looks like in my courses) and chapter 6 (detailed Q&A)

 - Antiracist Writing Assessment Ecologies: Teaching and Assessing for A Socially Just Future (2015) in chapter 4 (pp. 184-194)